 In the final both teams awarded their appropriate away handicap.

-The Executive Committee will decide the handicap system and notify all Clubs before the start of the competition
+The Competition Committee will decide the handicap system and notify all Clubs before the start of the competition

 A player can only play for one named team (A/B/C/D) across the Rayner Shield and Rayner Plate competitions.
 Any player breaking this will become ineligible.